Please reach out. We'd love to hear from you!

 – Karri + Patrick

-Travel just 20 minutes outside the city center of Des Moines and be greeted by the beauty of Rose Farm, family-owned and lovingly-managed by Flower Farmers Karri and Patrick Rose.
+Travel just 20 minutes outside the city center of Des Moines and be greeted by the beauty of Rose Farm, a cut flower farm family-owned and lovingly-managed by Flower Farmers Karri and Patrick Rose.
 With 25 acres of sprawling ground, you will find yourself immediately transplanted to a place of tranquility.
 The white farmhouse set against the backdrop of deep rolling hills, and the charming, idyllic barn housing The Shoppe at Rose Farm, are neatly nestled on the property.
-The Shoppe at Rose Farm house's a community of learners through Lifestyle Workshoppes, Lunch + Learn experiences, Farm to Table Dinners, and provides a unique boutique experience for any of life's wonderful celebrations.
+The Shoppe at Rose Farm houses a community of learners through Lifestyle Workshoppes, Lunch + Learn experiences, Farm to Table Dinners, and provides a unique boutique experience for any of life's wonderful celebrations.
 The open-air garden pavilion creates a stunning place to gather for special events, with breath-taking views of the gardens and 2-acre pond.

 As Flower Farmers, Karri and Patrick wholeheartedly believe in sustainable business practices.
 They are passionate about supporting local farms and the dreams of others.
 By supporting Rose Farm, you are rallying around a movement that builds community-supported agriculture.